-So after seeing the Jim Miller video I decided to see just how much I lost sitting in a Hot Tub and was both surprised and excited when I lost close to 3 pounds in 30ish minutes one day when I was using it as a form of recovery.
+So after seeing that and other similar videos I decided to see just how much I lost sitting in a Hot Tub and was both surprised and excited when I lost close to 3 pounds in 30ish minutes one day when I was using it as a form of recovery.

 I thought I may be on to something so I decided to test a few of them out the Saturday before my Friday weigh-in to see if I could consistently lose weight using hot baths.

 During the 3 20-minute baths I took I lost 2 pounds each time.